Talk Soon. Talk Often. A guide for parents talking to their kids about sex

 - Visit The Hormone Factory (external site), a great site with lots of answers for 10 to 12 year olds, especially about puberty.

-- Other good sites for teenagers include Get the facts (external site) and I stay safe (external site).
+- Another good site for teenagers is Get the facts (external site).

 - For general health information call healthdirect Australia on 1800 022 222.